Take That Vacation!

 - Keep track of what worked well.
 Create a list you can refer back to of helpful ideas for planning your next vacation.

 And don’t forget, creating vacations that really recharge our batteries may also require us to change how we approach vacations as a family.
 Two parents working together as a team to plan and make the most of a vacation, makes it a better experience for everyone.
-(And while your at it, don’t forget to plan a romantic getaway for just the two of you!)
+(And while you’re at it, don’t forget to plan a romantic getaway for just the two of you!)